Ectopic Pregnancy: Symptoms, Risk Factors, and How to Rule It Out

 Note: If you are pregnant and believe that you are experiencing an ectopic pregnancy, contact your doctor or go to an emergency room right away.

-An ectopic pregnancy is when, after conception, the fertilized egg implants itself outside of the woman’s uterus – most commonly in one of her fallopian tubes – instead of implanting inside her uterus where it should.
+An ectopic pregnancy is when, after conception, the fertilized egg implants itself outside of the woman’s uterine cavity—most commonly in one of her fallopian tubes, less commonly in the cervix, cesarean scar, ovary, or abdomen.

-If the pregnancy does implant in a fallopian tube (or other place outside of the uterus), the ectopic pregnancy can then eventually rupture, causing internal bleeding to the pregnant woman and putting her in a potentially life-threatening scenario.
-Ectopic pregnancy is always a serious situation, and it is important that you see your doctor or go into an emergency room right away if you are experiencing symptoms of an ectopic pregnancy.
+If the pregnancy does implant in a fallopian tube (or anywhere besides the uterine cavity), the ectopic pregnancy can then eventually rupture, causing internal bleeding to the pregnant woman and putting her in a potentially life-threatening scenario.
+Ectopic pregnancy is always a serious situation and it’s never a viable pregnancy, and it is important that you see your doctor or go into an emergency room right away if you are experiencing symptoms of an ectopic pregnancy.

 Early on, signs of an ectopic pregnancy* can be similar to those of a normal pregnancy (nausea, tender breasts, etc.).
 But they may also include other symptoms such as light vaginal bleeding, mild cramping, or pelvic pain.
 As the pregnancy progresses, signs of ectopic pregnancy can become more distinct.
 Emergency symptoms to look for at this point may include: